 - – – – – – – – – – – – – – – – -

-Charles Lewis was born in Missoula, Montana on November 5, 1971.
+Charles Lewis was born in Missoula, Montana.
 His father, Jerry Lewis, was a land surveyor and his mother, Carol, was a waitress.
 Soon after he was born, Charles’ parents divorced.
 As a single mother, Carol raised six children mostly by herself.
 Carol realized that she could have made more money going on welfare than by working her two jobs as a waitress, but her strong work ethic kept her working.
 Nonetheless, the family continually lived below the poverty level, moving often and surviving with help from the Food Stamp and WIC programs.

 With his mother often away at work, Charles would spend most of his days with his grandparents on their farm just outside of Missoula.
 Growing up on a farm influenced Charles’ world view and instilled in him a set of values including the importance of hard work, innovation, and a sense of fair play.